 I’d like to register to use the Portal – where do I find my ‘Unique Code’?

 You’ll have previously received your personal unique code in the mail.
-If you’ve misplaced it, please call the Employee Pensions team and once we’ve verified your identity, we’ll cancel your original unregistered code and create a new one for you.
+If you’ve misplaced it, please call the NPF team at Buck and once we’ve verified your identity, we’ll cancel your original unregistered code and create a new one for you.

 What can I do on the portal?

-You’ll be able to see your personal details such as address and contact phone number and edit these online when your information changes.
-You can also tell us who you’d like to receive any cash or pension benefits in the event of your death.
+You’ll be able to see your personal details such as address and edit these online when your information changes.
+You can also tell us who you’d like to receive any cash, or pension benefits in the event of your death.

 If you’re a Deferred member, you can now view your latest Annual Benefit Statement, this includes a current estimation of the pension payable to you at your Normal Retirement Date.

-In the future we’ll continue to improve the Member Portal so it further meets your needs and by registering we can easily keep you informed on any new developments.
+In the future we’ll continue to improve the Member Portal to meet your needs, and by registering we can easily keep you informed on any new developments.

 What if I’m struggling to register or do not receive my verify email?